 Try the Autocomplete tool based on search predictions from Google, Amazon, YouTube, etc. Use seed keywords to generate suggestions for keywords with respect to how people tend to formulate their queries.
 Together with the Related Search method, try to get into other people's way of thinking.

 This keyword research method pulls related questions from the corresponding Google snippet.
 The whole thing with common questions is that they are strongly associated with voice search.
-Keywords generated this way are usually very long-tail keywords which have a conversational style; they can be great for creating Q&A pages and guides, and for optimizing your pages for voice search.
+Keywords generated this way are usually very long-tail keywords, which have a conversational style; they can be great for creating Q&A pages and guides, and for optimizing your pages for voice search.

 TF-IDF is a statistical method that evaluates how important a certain word is to a document.
 The importance increases proportionally to the number of times the word is mentioned.
 The tool analyses 10 of your top competitors and collects keywords that they have in common.
-This feature will help discover additionally appropriate context and to optimize your page with synonyms and related terms.
+This feature will help discover the appropriate context and optimize your page with synonyms and related terms.

-Word Combinations feature is basically a keyword randomizer.
-Throw in a couple of words, and it will mix them and match them until every possible combination is exhausted.
+The Word Combinations feature is basically a keyword randomizer.
+Throw in a couple of words, and it will mix and match them until every possible combination is exhausted.
 The point is that you may not be forming queries the exact way other users do, so this way you may discover a couple of keyword variations that have better ranking chances.

 When you're done with the search, you'll probably have thousands of potential keywords in your Sandbox — that's where all of your researched keyword items are saved automatically.
 Not all of them are a good match for your website, so our next goal is to refine the raw keyword list and reduce the amount of manual work at later stages.

 There are many different ways to get your keyword list down to a manageable size, and the choice is largely dependent on your own preference.
 Here are some of the most common parameters used to filter keyword lists: